Tuesday, October 25th, 2011

-How do we care for ourselves after pregnancy and the early years of motherhood?
-There is plenty information available to women about how to take care of themselves and their baby when they are either trying to conceive or when they are pregnant.
-What’s missing is attention to the next stage both immediately and longer term after pregnancy.
+How do we care for ourselves in the postpartum time and onward into the early years of motherhood?
+There is plenty of information available to women about how to take care of themselves and their baby during preconception & pregnancy.
+What’s missing is attention to the next stage of a woman’s physical, emotional, and spiritual wellbeing immediately after birth.

-All of this can have a big impact on a woman’s physical health and emotional well being.
-Women get through this time which can be one of the most challenging times of our lives (and also most beautiful).
-However, just getting “through” is not the same as intentional healing, renewal, or having an empowering life transition.
-Many women don’t fully re-balance physically after pregnancy, become depleted and have new stresses that they don’t know how to address which can lead to ongoing stresses.
+All of this transition and transformation greatly impacts a woman’s physical health and emotional well being.
+Women get through this time, which can be one of the most challenging times of our lives (and also most beautiful).
+However, just “getting through” is not the same as intentional healing, deep renewal, or having an empowering life transition.
+Many women don’t fully re-balance physically after pregnancy.
+They become depleted and have new stresses that they don’t know how to address.
+This combination of depletion and extra stress can lead to ongoing health challenges.

 • fatigue

-• the effects on cortisol from sleep deprivation
+• the effects of increased cortisol due to sleep deprivation

 • breastfeeding issues